telerik/reporting-docs/report-items/report-item/overview.md

 ## Page Settings

 The [PageSettings](/api/Telerik.Reporting.Drawing.PageSettings) determine the layout of the report document in physical page formats like PDF and when printed on paper.
-This includes the page size, watermarks, [number of columns]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report%}), etc.
+This includes the page size, watermarks, [number of columns]({%slug telerikreporting/designing-reports/report-structure/how-to/how-to-create-a-multi-column-report%}), etc. The Page Settings are entirely respected in physical paging formats, whereas some of them are ignored in soft paging formats.
+The difference is explained in the article
 PageNumberingStyle

 ## Report Parameters